 I am a mixed-methods researcher, specializing in in-depth interviews and survey methodology.
-My research takes an interdisciplinary and transnational approach to study gender, sexuality, communication technologies, and culture.
+My research takes an interdisciplinary and transnational approach to study communication technology, gender, sexuality, and culture.
 Currently, I am pursuing three projects.

 1. Gender and sexual politics in the emerging dating app culture in China